-Three working committees of the WDB, the Career and Educational Advisory Council (CEAC), the Disability Awareness Resource Team (DART), and the Monitoring and Evaluation Committee help to guide this work.
+Additionally, two working committees of the WDB, the Career and Educational Advisory Council (CEAC) and the Disability Awareness Resource Team (DART) help to guide this work.
 A summary of each of these committees is provided below.
 More in-depth information regarding the work of these advisory committees is embedded throughout this plan.